When it comes to SHTF survival, it’s sometimes a numbers game. And for preppers and survivalists, numbers can dictate whether you survive or not.

 Supplies and food might run out

 Depending on how severe the situation is, things might come to a standstill when disaster strikes and SHTF.
-Fully stocked supermarkets will be the thing of the past as people will flock to these places and fight for anything and everything.
+Fully stocked supermarkets will be a thing of the past as people will flock to these places and fight for anything and everything.
 In 72 hours, you better believe that supermarkets and even small mom-and-pop stores will be cleared of all the essentials.

 Looting and mayhem